General tips for shooting at home

-Here’s a setup I made at home on my desk.
+Here is a setup I made at home on my desk.
 For the reflector I taped together four sheets of white card that came with some comics I bought.
 The background is a sheet of craft paper from The Works, its white on one side and red on the reverse…

 Tripods are almost essential for still life photography, many of which come with phone attachments making them pretty versatile.
 The reason they are so useful is that it allows you to shoot a slower shutter speeds.

-Lamp lights and window light tend not to be very bright which would normally mean operating the camera a slow shutter speeds to compensate, this would make it impossible to hand hold.
+Lamp lights and window light tend not to be very bright which would normally mean operating the camera a slow shutter speeds to compensate, this would make it impossible if hand held.
 So to be able to hand hold the camera it will automatically (depending on setting) open the aperture and increase the ISO, which keeps the shutter speed high.
 YET, what this also does is makes your images grainy and makes the depth of field VERY shallow.

 Using a tripod means you can keep your ISO low and you aperture where you want it as 1sec exposures are now no longer a problem.

 If you do not have access to a tripod, try to find creative ways to support the camera without needing to hold it.